 - Lacks integrations with HCM platforms like SAP and Oracle

-Adding up all our research categories, we'd say that Gusto is a decent alternative to ADP, but it's still not as strong across the board.
-The two services are evenly matched for features and industry expertise, but ADP is a lot easier to scale with the evolving needs of businesses.
+Comparing the two across a range of factors, we’d say that Gusto is a decent alternative to ADP, but it’s still not as strong across the board.
+The two services are evenly matched for features and industry expertise, but ADP will more smoothly scale up with the evolving needs of your business.

 Pros: